Rotisserie Boneless Ribeye Roast with Garlic Crust

 - 1 tablespoon capers, drained and minced

-Set the grill up for rotisserie cooking at high heat.
+- Prepare the grill: Set the grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
-(See here for more rotisserie setup details.)

-While the grill is pre-heating, truss and spit the roast.
-Truss the roast into a tight cylinder with butcher’s twine, tying it about every inch and a half.
+- Spit the roast: While the grill is pre-heating, truss and spit the roast.
+Truss the roast into a tight cylinder with butcher's twine, tying it about every inch and a half.
+(My roast was 4 inches wide; I trussed it ½ inch from each end, then added a single truss in the middle.)

-Put the spit on the rotisserie, start it spinning.
+- Cook the roast: Put the spit on the rotisserie and start it spinning.
 Cook with the lid closed until the roast reaches an internal temperature of 120* F to 125* F for medium rare, about an hour.

 *Use an instant read thermometer to tell if the roast is done.
 Otherwise, you’ll have to cook it for an hour and hope for the best.